-Of course, knowing the update rule for elementary FLO unitaries directly yields the following update rule for anti-passive FLO unitaries.
+Of course, knowing the update rule for passive and commuting anti-passive FLO unitaries directly yields the following update rule for general FLO unitaries.

-\begin{updaterule}[Application of an anti-passive FLO unitary] ~\\Since every anti-passive FLO unitary is comprised of a product of commuting elementary FLO unitaries, one simply applies Update rule 2 multiple times. \end{updaterule}
+\begin{updaterule}[Application of general FLO unitaries] ~\\Since every FLO unitary may be KAK-decomposed into a product of two passive FLO unitaries and a commuting anti-passive FLO unitary, applying a general FLO unitary may be acomplished by applying rule 1 twice and rule 2 once. \end{updaterule}

 Finally, we also provide a rule for calculating computational basis inner products.

 \begin{updaterule}[Computational basis inner products] ~\\If $\Gamma = \left(\omega, R, a, \lambda\right)$ is a classical description of a fermionic Gaussian state $\ket{\psi}$, $x$ is a length $2n$ binary string, and $c(x) = \prod_j c_j^{x_j}$, then the inner product $\bra{0}c(x)\ket{\psi}$ may be computed using the steps: \begin{enumerate} \item Write